magicmark/blog.larah.me/src/content/blog/service-to-service-graphql.md

 👉 <span class="highlight"><a href="https://graphql.org/community/tools-and-libraries/?tags=client">https://graphql.org/community/tools-and-libraries/?tags=client</a></span>

-(If you don't find a suitable client for your language, please comment on this post!)
+(If you don't find a suitable client for your language, please comment!)

 Maintaining one thing is easier than maintaining multiple things.
 In short: